basaandewiel/basaandewiel.github.io/_posts/2024-02-10-Nextcloudpi_via_reverse_proxy_in_LXD_Incus_containers.md

   * change 'yes' to 'no'
   * save
 ```
 Now I can reach nextcloudpi via my own domain.
-However the browser indicats "not secure".
+However the browser indicates "not secure".
 However it indicates that the letsencrypt cerficate is valid.
-**still have to find the solution for this**
+Later on I did a clean reinstall of ncp, and installed letsencrypt via the command `certbot -nginx`, and now I have a good working https connection to ncp.

 # Instructions
 The host (RPI) I was using was running Arch linux, so the 'lxd' command in substituted by 'incus', but further there are no noticable (for me) differences between lxd and incus.
 For installing incus see my other post on this subject.